JeanBo/java-webapp-tomcat-aad/azure-puppet/README.md

 # Documentation Azure Puppet

-See it in action: XXXX,  sorry for the timegaps in the movie...had a busy day with a lot of interruptions ;)
+See it in action: https://youtu.be/IrZ0zhRkfZE,  sorry for the timegaps in the movie...had a busy day with a lot of interruptions ;)

 ## What is it